alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 This method focuses only on users who reached the completion page.

-You create a segment that includes users who viewed the completion page.
-Within that segment, you compare:
+You create a segment that only includes users who viewed the completion page, and apply it to the "Sessions per active user" metric.

-- Sessions
-- Total users

-GA4 does not provide a built-in "average sessions per user" metric.
-However, you can calculate it with:

-Sessions ÷ Total users

-This produces the average number of sessions for users in the completion segment.

 A session begins when a user starts interacting with your site and ends after a period of inactivity (30 minutes by default, unless your GA4 property settings have been changed).
 If a user leaves and later returns, this creates a new session.
 As a result, users who take breaks before finishing will increase the average number of sessions.

 These calculations reflect behaviour only among users who completed the journey.
 They do not show how many users who started the journey failed to complete.

-To calculate the values:

-1. Create an exploration using the variables and settings below.
-2. Export the data to CSV.
-3. Open the CSV in a spreadsheet using comma as the delimiter.
-4. Remove any rows above the column headers so that the first visible row contains the column headers.
-6. Add a new column titled "Average sessions per user".
-7. In the "Average sessions per user" column, divide the "Sessions" column by the "Total users" column.
+This exploration uses "Active users" instead of the usual "Total users" because the "Sessions per active user" metric is calculated using active users.

 ### Variables